srnimani/Udacity-CarND-Behavioral-Cloning-P3/writeup_report.md

 The overall strategy for deriving a model architecture was to ...

 My first step was to use a convolution neural network model similar to the one in an article by nVidia. http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf.
-But having worked on it for close to a week and not finding a good solution, I switched a model described in another paper by Vivek Yada, in https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.1g3gw99kj...
+But having worked on it for close to a week and not finding a good solution, I switched to a CNN model described in another paper by Vivek Yadav, in https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.1g3gw99kj...
 This model immediately started yielding the results I was struggling to get initially.
-This model uses a set of filters and convolutional netwroks, maxpooling, drop of layers and finally fully connected laters.
+This model uses a set of filters and convolutional networks, maxpooling, drop of layers and finally fully connected laters.
 The first layer is 3 1X1 filter, which has the effect of transforming the color space of the images.
 Using 3 1X1 filters allows the model to choose its best color space.
 This is followed by 3 convolutional blocks each comprised of 32, 64 and 128 filters of size 3X3.
 These convolution layers were followed by 3 fully connected layers.
 All the convolution blocks and the 2 following fully connected layers had exponential relu (ELU) as activation function.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I used 25% of the samples as validation data.
 To address overfitting, I used several image processing techniques including, flipping, image augmentation by varying the brightness randomly, shifting the images to the left and right by a few pixels, using alterante camera images with modified steering angle etc..